hareen-yadlapalli/mypfm/README.md

-deleting a bill should delete all corresponding transactions that are in future updating a bill should update all corresponding transactions that are in future amount in transactions for expense should be in red colour
+deleting a bill should delete all corresponding transactions that are in future updating a bill should update all corresponding transactions that are in future

-Income screen
+Income

 Adding new income should
-populate transactions with start date and next 2 years using frequency, if end date is available, populate until end date if the transaction record is in the past, update status as Paid, if in future set it as Scheduled Transaction date is calculated using frequency Direction will be Income amount in transactions for expense should be in green colour
+populate transactions with start date and next 2 years using frequency, if end date is available, populate until end date if the transaction record is in the past, update status as Paid, if in future set it as Scheduled Transaction date is calculated using frequency Direction will be Income

 deleting an income should delete all corresponding transactions that are in future updating an income should update all corresponding transactions that are in future

+Transactions screen
+amount to have $
+amount in transactions for expense should be in red colour amount in transactions for expense should be in green colour To be sorted based on Transaction date from the current day ascending

+Bills and Incomes screen
+amount to have $

 Dates in income and expense (in the screen table) should be in the format DD-MMM-YYYY